elasticio/api-docs/source/includes/_contracts.md

 #### Authorization

-This request is authorized to only a user with `TenantAdmin` role.
-Contact support team to get this role.
+For updating Contract name this request is authorized to a users with `contracts.contract.edit` permission.
+For updating the and subset of Tenants roles the particular Contract belongs to this request is authorized to a users with `TenantAdmin` role.
+Contact support team to get this role..

 ### Payload Parameters